liuzhousi/FPGC4/Documentation/docs/asm.md

 ```

 It is recommended to start each label with a capital letter, however this is not mandatory.
-One should not use two labels directly after each other without any instruction in between, and one should not use a label at the end of the file.
-The assembler will complain if this happens.
+One should not use two labels directly after each other without any instruction in between (the compiler will now insert a NOP in between the labels if this happens, since the C compiler sometimes creates this issue), and one should not use a label at the end of the file.
+The assembler will complain if the latter happens.
 When two identical labels are defined, the assembler will complain.
 It does not matter if a label is never referenced.
 However, it does matter when a reference is made to a label that is not defined.
 In that case the assembler will complain.